310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 You can’t just tell people to ignore things whenever it’s most convenient for you.
 You can’t get through life by hiding away every problem.

-When you were part of the Five Oddballs last year, there was a dispute about stuff like this, so I’m guessing that’s why you put so much effort into distancing yourself from others…
+When you were part of the Five Eccentrics last year, there was a dispute about stuff like this, so I’m guessing that’s why you put so much effort into distancing yourself from others…

 But times have changed now, I think.